DATA-606-FALL-2022/Steph_Zhang_Capstone/proposal_final.md

 #### Relevant units of analysis include country, province, regions, wineries etc.
 #### The two numeric columns are price and points.
 The price is the purchase price and points refers to the score or rating of the wine, out of 100.
 ************************************************************************************************
 #### I will use linear regression models to predict the price.
-I can evaluate the models using the correlation coefficient by producing a line of best fit.
+I can evaluate the models using the correlation coefficient, and by producing a line of best fit.
 #### First, I will perform simple regression with the independent variable of review points.
 #### Then, I will perform multivariate regression via encoding the categorical variables.
 One hot encoding will be used to convert the categorical variables into a usable numeric form.
 ************************************************************************************************